You are here

 The basic types of IRB Review are: Comprehensive, Exempt, and Not Regulated.
 The type of IRB review and the associated review process (e.g., full board, expedited, limited IRB review, system-generated) are determined by the:

-- Level of risk to subjects associated with the project
+- Level of risk to research participants

 - Type of research being conducted (e.g., an educational intervention, a survey, an ethnographic observation, etc.)

 - Sensitivity of the research questions or complexity of the research design